Anne Wentworth (prophetess): A True Account of Anne Wentworth (1676)

-A True Account of Anne Wentworth was published in 1676.
-It was the first published work by Wentworth.
-Its full title is A True Account of Anne Wentworths Being cruelly, unjustly, and unchristianly dealt with by some of those people called Anabaptists.
+A True Account of Anne Wentworth was published in 1676 as the first published work by Anne Wentworth.
+Its full title is "A True Account of Anne Wentworth Being cruelly, unjustly, and unchristianly dealt with by some of those people called Anabaptists".
 It is a seventeen-page pamphlet that describes an account of her eighteen years spent with her suppressive husband.
 It is a fairly vague description of the actual abuses her husband acted against her but it does claim she came very close to death, caused by her husband's treatment, only to be saved by God.
 She also describes the threats and suppressing behavior of the fellow Anabaptists of her town.
 In her True Account, Wentworth proclaims God as her one true savior and Christianity as the one true religion (Wentworth, Freeman).
 She describes leaving her heavenly husband for God as her Spiritual Bridegroom (Gillespie).